 - Luminous Components: Particularly on the compass needle and direction arrow, which are pretty handy in bad light

-- Lanyard Hole: A little hole , usually at the rear of the base plate, all thought you can always drill one your self.
+- Lanyard Hole: A little hole , usually at the rear of the base plate, all thought you can always drill a hole your self.

 - Compass V GPS

 - How Magnets work